SmileyChris/django-includecontents/docs/using-components/html-syntax.md

 The HTML component syntax provides a modern, HTML-like way to use components in your Django templates.
 This feature requires the [custom template engine](../getting-started/installation.md#option-1-with-custom-template-engine-recommended).

+!!! tip "Explore in the Showcase"
+    Open the [Showcase explorer](../showcase/index.md) to browse live examples of HTML component tags, tweak props, and copy the generated template snippets.

 ## Basic Syntax

 ```html